uraldav/myapp/README.md

-use "-- --env.proxy-target=host:port" as additional parametr if you want to connect to speseific targer i.e npm run mock:prd -- --env.proxy-target=localhost:9000
+use "-- --env.proxy-target=host:port" as additional parametr if you want to connect to speseific target i.e npm run mock:prd -- --env.proxy-target=localhost:9000